Gorgonzola Cheese vs Mahón-Menorca Cheese

 Composition and Texture

-Gorgonzola Cheese has a sweet to savory flavor.
-Mahón-Menorca Cheese has a salty and spicy flavor.
+Gorgonzola Cheese has a sweet to savory taste.
+Gorgonzola's aroma can be described as "nutty".
+Mahón-Menorca Cheese has a salty and spicy taste.
 Mahón-Menorca's aroma can be described as "lactic, buttery".

 Appearance and Aging